oracle-livelabs/apex/book-club-lab/8-implementing-library-page/implementing-library-page.md

 11. Click the **Save** button to save your changes.

 ## Task 3: Connect the Library to the Book Details Page
-In this step, you are going to connect the My Library page to the Book Details page to allow a user to view details for any book on the list, as well as remove a book from their list or mark a book as "Read."
+In this step, you are going to connect the My Library page to the Book Details page to allow a user to view details for any book in their library, as well as remove a book from their library or mark a book as "Read."

 1. In the rendering pane, right click on the Actions section underneath the Want to Read region and select **Create Action**.